lilyshowlader/connectfour/README.md

    - Turn - Turn will represent either Player 1, or Player 2.
    - Winner - The winner can either be Player 1 or Player 2.
 If the game is in progress, the winner is set to null.

-2) Store cached element used to manipulate HTML elements.
+2) Store cached element references used to manipulate HTML elements.
    - Cached element reference for slots.
    - Cached element reference for message.
    - Cached element reference for reset button.